neontribe/my-best-life/content/services/parallel-youth-enterprise-11435.md

   The projects offer some an alternative to young people being involved in anti-social conduct and crime, or perhaps being a victim of crime.
 The projects are an ideal non-confrontational platform for both police officers and young people to meet.
 This often helps develop harmony from both sides.

   Discovering new skills and understanding within the project workshops can be a foundation stone for future personal development and maybe a route out of deprivation and a road to employment and self-esteem.
+contactExplanation: "To request an enrolment form, your parent, guardian or another referrer send an email including your full name, gender, age and date of birth, your postcode, and the name and contact number of the parent / guardian / referrer. "
 phone: 07767 352 610
 provider: Summer of Food and Fun 2022
 email: street.john@talk21.com